 United Artists released The Greatest Story Ever Told to theaters on April 9, 1965.
-George Stevens and David Lean directs the film which stars Max von Sydow, Dorothy McGuire, Charlton Heston, and a very brief John Wayne.
+George Stevens and David Lean directed the film starring Max von Sydow, Dorothy McGuire, Charlton Heston, and a very brief John Wayne.

 The Greatest Story Ever Told Movie Summary